 - all-purpose flour - be sure to measure your flour with a kitchen scale for accuracy, or use the spoon-and-level method.

 - Dutch-process unsweetened cocoa powder - adding Dutch process cocoa powder adds a rich chocolate flavor to this chocolate cake!
+And for another chocolatey treat, try my Pinecone Brownie Recipe or my Chocolate Blueberry Cake!!

 - baking powder & baking soda - these leavening agents help give our cake a nice lift and fluffy texture.